StefanAmur/test/4thDimension.md

 ### Perfection is not a detail

-- [] All buttons and links work
+- [] All buttons and links work - atm, hamburger menu on main page does not work
-- [] All elements work and are complete (menu, lists, images, ...)
+- [] All elements work and are complete (menu, lists, images, ...) - see above
-- [] Everything on the page has a function, a reason to be there
+- [x] Everything on the page has a function, a reason to be there
-- [] No dead links
+- [] No dead links - go to project link goes back tot top
 - [x] English and dutch are not mixed
 - [x] No spelling errors
 - [x] No grammar errors